Popular games for franchise Bemani

 Dance Dance Revolution X3 is a music video game, and a part of the Dance Dance Revolution series.
 The arcade version of DDR X3 was revealed by Konami on June 2, 2011.
 The sequel to Dance Dance Revolution X2, X3 began public beta testing on June 8, 2011.
 Promotional information for the game revealed the full name for the game, called Dance Dance Revolution X3 VS 2ndMix due to the new "2ndMix" mode in the game.
 It was released in Japan on November 16, 2011 for dedicated cabinets and November 30, 2011 for upgrade kits, and December 16, 2011 in Asia.

-Beatmania Core Remix is a rhythm game developed by Konami.
-It is the ninth game in the beatmania series and is part of the BEMANI franchise.
+Beatmania 3rdMix is a rhythm game developed by Konami.
+It is the third game in the beatmania series and is part of the BEMANI franchise ( which it was named after: BEatMANIa ).
+It is the only beatmania arcade to have an official European release.
 The game is played with a controller with one turn table and 5 keys, three white and two black.
 On the screen you will see bars moving from the top to bottom in columns representing each of the keys and the turntable.
 When the bars reach the judgement line it is time to scratch.
-The game focuses on remixing the songs from the first two game, where every song features a normal and remixed version. it is the first game that lets you change the modifiers from the music select screen, which becomes standard later in the series, but only only when the game is in event mode.
-Since the game focuses on remixes no songs from clubMIX was brought over.
-Instead 17 songs from beatmania and beatmania 2ndMIX was included and remixed.
-An additional 7 brand new songs was also included for a total of 41 songs.
+Beatmania 3rdMix is the first game in the series to introduce combo count, meaning that your current combo is shown while playing and a good or less break your combo.
+If you get more than 10 combo your great verdicts will start flashing, but it does not award you with any bonuses.
+Normal and Easy mode has been added to the game, which differs in what songs can be chosen and when.
+Battle, Mirror and Random modifiers were added.
+The game features 11 songs from beatmania and beatmania 2ndMIX along with 16 new songs for a total of 27 songs.